Brigit Viens

 Amanda Mayer

 Beyond her personal commitment to the causes of youth and palliative care, Amanda Mayer offers a combination of skills, experience, and professional relationships established during her almost 20-year career in the charitable sector.
 Her experience covers all aspects of nonprofit management, including governance, administration, HR, communications, and program management.
 Having worked at both charities and grantmaking foundations, Amanda is very well versed in the challenges and approaches when it comes to philanthropy, fundraising, and relations between funders and beneficiaries.
 She joined the Lawson Foundation in 2015 where she currently works as chief operating officer and program director.
 Amanda has complemented her in-the-field knowledge by completing a Masters in Philanthropy and Nonprofit Leadership at Carleton University.
-She is a founding member of Maison Papillon Enfants et Familles, past Chair of the Board of La Maison des Collines (palliative care home) and currently the Treasurer on the board of Philanthropic Foundations Canada.
+She is a founding member of Maison Papillon Enfants et Familles and a member of the fundraising campaign cabinet, past Chair of the Board of La Maison des Collines (palliative care home) and currently the Treasurer on the board of Philanthropic Foundations Canada.

 Martin Gascon

 Martin Gascon is the president of Groupe Gascon Société Immobilière, a company specializing in property renting and building in the Outaouais.
 He also acts as president of UTEau, a company specializing in soil and contaminated water treatment and recovery.
 An entrepreneur at heart and for more than 30 years, Martin created his first business at the age of 17 and currently owns seven successful companies in the region.
 He has demonstrated expertise in development, construction and property management, where he excels owing to his vision, determination, leadership, and sense of duty.
-Martin is a founding member of Butterfly House Children and Families.
+Martin is a founding member of Maison Papillon Enfants et Familles and president of the fundraising campaign cabinet.

 Dr. Geneviève Gaëtan